quillkiragimmy/leodown/README.md

 leodown
 =======
-A lazy-man script for checking bunch of Leopard-Raws objects for update.
+A lazy-man bash script for checking bunch of Leopard-Raws objects for update.

 ## Capability
 1. List ongoing shows.